Nlcke/babel-plugin-function-tracker/README.md

 # babel-plugin-function-tracker

-Babel plugin to track any function start and end.
-The purpose of the plugin is to provide function tracking without external wrapper overhead.
+Provides tracking without external wrapper overhead by calling user function at the end of block statement.

 ## Installation